rohitkapade/rohitkapade/README.md

 <h1 align="center">Hi 👋, I'm Rohit</h1>
 <h3 align="center"><b>Determined and commitment oriented Java Developer with expertise in building Website and application architecture from scratch.
-Ability to finish projects within a timeframe.</b></h3>
+Possess ability to finish projects within a timeframe with accuracy.</b></h3>

 - 🔭 I’m currently working on **Wallet application**